Geeksltd/Zebble.Billing/README.md

 `BaseUri`: Assigning a Uri to this prop will specify the base URL for any server invocations.
 Bear in mind, when you assign a value for this prop, you don't need to add `Billing.Base.Url` to your `Config.xml` file.

-`VerifyPurchasePath`: The relative path to verify purchase endpoint.
-The default value is "app/verify-purchase".
+`VerifyPurchasePath`: The relative path to verify purchase endpoint. *The default value is "app/verify-purchase"*.

-`PurchaseAttemptPath`: The relative path to purchase attempt endpoint.
-The default value is "app/purchase-attempt".
+`PurchaseAttemptPath`: The relative path to purchase attempt endpoint. *The default value is "app/purchase-attempt"*.

-`SubscriptionStatusPath`: The relative path to subscription status endpoint.
-The default value is "app/subscription-status".
+`SubscriptionStatusPath`: The relative path to subscription status endpoint. *The default value is "app/subscription-status"*.

-`CatalogPath`: The path of the catalog file in the client app.
-The default value is "Catalog.json".
+`CatalogPath`: The path of the catalog file in the client app. *The default value is "Catalog.json"*.

 ---